tomordonez/tomordonez.github.io/_posts/2020-05-25-static-website-jekyll-github-pages.md

 tags: [jekyll, github pages]
 ---

-I moved from the Pelican Python static website generator back to a static website with Jekyll and Github Pages.
+I moved from the Pelican Python static website generator.
+This is a step by step tutorial to build a **static website with Jekyll and Github Pages**.

 Sources:
 * [Jekyll's blog](https://jekyllrb.com/)